Gundrabur80/NewTripleX/README.md

 # NewTripleX
 A terminal based game in German to guess the correct numbers

-The game is working so far.
+The player is a secret agent hacker trying to steal files from a server on different levels.
-Want to include that the player has 3 guesses available in any level.
+The difficulty increases with every level and the player has 3 guesses for every level.